 \section{Introduction}

-Within the framework of Einstein's general theory of relativity, the current understanding of the evolution of the universe, from inflationary epoch to the present accelerated expansion phase, is reasonably well established and is in concordance with the observational data~\cite{Planck:2015sxf,Planck:2018nkj,Planck:2018vyg,SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,DESI:2024mwx}.
+Within the framework of Einstein's general theory of relativity, the current understanding of the evolution of the universe, from the inflationary epoch to the present accelerated expansion phase, is reasonably well established and is in concordance with observational data~\cite{Planck:2015sxf, Planck:2018nkj, Planck:2018vyg, SupernovaSearchTeam:1998fmf, SupernovaCosmologyProject:1998vns, DESI:2024mwx, DiValentino:2020evt}.
 The expansion of the universe is driven by different components at various stages of its evolution.
-Scalar field drives the inflationary phase~\cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu,Albrecht:1982wi,Linde:1983gd,Bassett:2005xm,Baumann:2009ds,Sriramkumar:2009kg,Mishra:2024axb} followed by the radiation and cold dark matter dominated expansion phase which can be described as barotropic perfect fluids.
-By definition, barotropic perfect fluids are perfect fluids whose pressure is only a function of energy density at the background as well at all orders of perturbations~\cite{Unnikrishnan:2010ag, Arroja:2010wy}.
-The nature of dark energy~\cite{Sahni:2004ai,Copeland:2006wr,Li:2011sd}, driving the late time accelerated expansion of the universe, is not well understood, however, many models of dark energy such as cosmological constant and scalar field dark energy etc.\ are viable as far as observational data are concerned~\cite{Sahni:1999gb, Peebles:2002gy,Carroll:2000fy,Padmanabhan:2002ji,Tsujikawa:2013fta,Frieman:2008sn}.
-Scalar fields having standard form of the lagrangian are classified as canonical scalars whereas those having a lagrangian which is a general function of the kinetic term $X = (1/2)\partial_\mu\phi\partial^\mu\phi$ and the scalar field $\phi$ are classified as non-canonical scalars~\cite{Garriga:1999vw}.
-Non-canonical scalar field have widely been studied to model inflation~\cite{Armendariz-Picon:1999hyi,Chen:2006nt} and also as a model of dark energy driving the late time accelerated expansion of the Universe~\cite{Armendariz-Picon:2000ulo, Armendariz-Picon:2000nqq}.
+Scalar fields drive the inflationary phase~\cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu,Albrecht:1982wi,Linde:1983gd,Bassett:2005xm,Baumann:2009ds,Sriramkumar:2009kg,Mishra:2024axb}, followed by radiation and cold dark matter dominated expansion phases, which can be described as barotropic perfect fluids.
+By definition, barotropic perfect fluids are those whose pressure is a function of energy density alone, both at the background level and at all orders of perturbations~\cite{Unnikrishnan:2010ag, Arroja:2010wy}.
+The nature of dark energy~\cite{Sahni:2004ai,Copeland:2006wr,Li:2011sd}, which drives the late-time accelerated expansion of the universe, is not yet fully understood; however, many models, such as the cosmological constant and scalar field dark energy, remain viable according to current observational data~\cite{Sahni:1999gb, Peebles:2002gy, Carroll:2000fy, Padmanabhan:2002ji, Tsujikawa:2013fta, Frieman:2008sn}.

+Scalar fields with a standard Lagrangian are classified as canonical scalars, whereas those with a Lagrangian that is a general function of the kinetic term $X = \frac{1}{2}\partial_\mu\phi\partial^\mu\phi$ and the scalar field $\phi$ are classified as non-canonical scalars~\cite{Garriga:1999vw}.
+Non-canonical scalar fields have been widely studied to model inflation~\cite{Armendariz-Picon:1999hyi,Chen:2006nt} and as dark energy candidates driving the late-time accelerated expansion of the universe~\cite{Armendariz-Picon:2000ulo, Armendariz-Picon:2000nqq}.